Hydrogen

 Hydrogen tank

-Our hydrogen tank is made of CFRP Carbon fibre reinforced polymer, and contains hydrogen under 350 bar pressure.
-A pressure regulator is attached to the tank to ensure the fuel cell receives hydrogen on a managable pressure (4bar)
+Our hydrogen tank is made of CFRP Carbon fibre reinforced polymer, that contains hydrogen at 350 bar.
+A pressure regulator is attached to the tank to ensure the fuel cell receives hydrogen at a maximum pressure of 2.7 bar.

 DCDC